nittendev/LoopiaDynamicDNSClient/README.md

 Selects your first domain and updates its @ A record according to your current external IP.

-This should be correct, arccording to loopias "Prepare your domain for dyndns"
+This should be correct, according to loopias "forbereda-doman-for-vart-dyndns-stod".
+If people have a problem with this I'll update this so it's easy to pick what index to update.

 https://support.loopia.se/wiki/forbereda-doman-for-vart-dyndns-stod/